rugbyprof/4883-Programming_Techniques/Resources/README.md

 ## Resources

-Days Left is only accurate if the `Last Updated` date is the same as todays date.
-Otherwise, use the due date!

 | Folder | Title | Description | Due |  |
 |:------|:------|:------|:------|:-----:|
 | ***<a href="https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Resources/01_Book">01_Book</a>*** | ***<a href="https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Resources/01_Book"> Book  </a>*** | ***<a href="https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Resources/01_Book"> Competitive Programming Books</a>*** | ***<a href="https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Resources/01_Book">N/A</a>*** |  |